peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 A binary float with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns NaN if an overflow error occurred, or the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns NaN if the new exponent is outside of the valid range of the precision context, if it defines an exponent range.
+Signals FlagInvalid and returns not-a-number (NaN) if an overflow error occurred, or the result can't fit the given precision without rounding.
+Signals FlagInvalid and returns not-a-number (NaN) if the new exponent is outside of the valid range of the precision context, if it defines an exponent range.

 ### Reduce